ea1nk/Yaesu-GS232-Rotator-Remote/server/README.md

 Will comunicate with the web interface via websockets and handle serial port communication with ERC board.

-It needs ws library (https://github.com/websockets/ws)
+It needs serialport library (https://github.com/node-serialport/node-serialport)

      npm install --save serialport